-Under the Gilead Agreement, the Company incurs employee expenses as well as external costs for research and manufacturing activities presented as operating expenses or prepaid expenses.
-Based on the nature of the Company's responsibilities under the collaboration arrangement, reimbursement of those costs are presented as revenue and not deducted from expenses, as the Company controls the research activities.
+Under the Gilead Collaboration Agreement and the Roche Collaboration Agreement, the Company incurs employee expenses as well as external costs for research, manufacturing and clinical trial activities presented as operating expenses or prepaid expenses.
+Based on the nature of the Company's responsibilities under the collaboration arrangements, reimbursement of those costs are presented as revenue and not deducted from expenses, as the Company controls the research activities.
 Amounts of consideration allocated to the performance of research or manufacturing services are recognized over the period in which services are performed.
-Reimbursements for external costs are recognized as revenues in the period in which the goods or services are received and external costs are recognized.
+Reimbursements for external costs are recognized as revenues as progress is achieved.
 Unpaid reimbursement amounts are presented as Accounts receivable.